-Shoes or sandals are required at all times on land or when walking in the water.
-Most participant find closed toe sandals or water shoes to be comfortable and well suited for your adventure.
-On the sailing vessels, you will essentially be participating in a barefoot cruise unless the weather and sea conditions dictate a need for shoes for protection.
-Do not bring black soled shoes if you are participating in the sailing program because they will mark the deck of the boats.
+Shoes or sandals are always required on land or when walking in the water.
+Most participants find closed-toe sandals or water shoes to be comfortable and well-suited for their adventure.

-Summer temperatures vary from 75° to 95°F night and day with high humidity, light breezes and occasional rain squalls.
-Concerns are to dress cool, have rain protection and sun protection.
-You will find yourself primarily dressed in T-shirts and swim trunks.
+Summer temperatures vary from 65° to 100°F night and day with high humidity, light breezes and occasional rain squalls.
+Suggested is to dress cool, have rain protection and sun protection.
+You will find yourself primarily dressed in t-shirts and swim trunks.

 All participants will be required to wear a modest bathing suit for all aquatic activities.
 No bikinis will be permitted during camp activities.
-Two piece "tankinis" are approved if they provide the approximate coverage of a one-piece suit.
+Two-piece "tankinis" are approved if they provide the approximate coverage of a one-piece suit.

-The official Scout uniform for your program is highly recommended for traveling to and from the Station, and is required for striking the colors.
-The "pachanga attire", which can be worn Friday at dinner and at closing ceremonies, can be any type of festive clothing such as Hawaiian print or tie dye T-shirts.
+The Official Scout Uniform for your program is highly recommended for traveling to and from the Station, and is required for striking the colors.
+The "pachanga attire", which can be worn Friday at dinner and at closing ceremonies, can be any type of festive clothing such as Hawaiian print or tie-dyed t-shirts.

-A good quality rain jacket is desirable.
+A rain jacket of excellent quality is desirable.
 A poncho is not recommended because the loose corners could get caught in boat parts.

-Sleeping bag or bedroll: A bed roll of two sheets and a light blanket or a very light sleeping bag is all that is necessary in the summer.
+A bed roll of two sheets and a light blanket or a very light sleeping bag is all that is necessary in the summer.
 A foam pad or air mattress is recommended for participants in all programs.
 Both beach and sailboat decks are hard, unleveled and uncomfortable for sleeping.
-Cots and tents are provided while in Base Camp.
+Cots and tents are provided while in base camp.